tabunama/asm2dn2o/docs/source/index.rst

 The package is designed as a compact modelling kernel rather than a full end-user application.
 It gives the user the compiled building blocks needed to:

-- assemble dynamic ASM2d-N2O reactor simulations in Python,
+- assemble dynamic ASM2d-N₂O reactor simulations in Python,
-- build plant-specific AX/AR or broader flowsheets,
-- replay measured influent and recycle time series,
+- build plant-specific municipal anaerobic/anoxic/oxic (A2/O) or AX/AR tank layouts, as well as broader flowsheets,- replay measured influent and recycle time series,
-- analyse DO, NH4, NO3, and N2O dynamics,
+- analyse DO, NH₄, NO₃, and N₂O dynamics,
 - connect biological production with gas stripping and off-gas behaviour.

 The four modules are: